Mahatma Gandhi: Film, theatre, and literature

-Current impact within India
+21st-century impact within India

 India, with its rapid economic modernisation and urbanisation, has rejected Gandhi's economics but accepted much of his politics and continues to revere his memory.
-Reporter Jim Yardley notes that, "modern India is hardly a Gandhian nation, if it ever was one.
+Reporter Jim Yardley notes that "modern India is hardly a Gandhian nation, if it ever was one.
 His vision of a village-dominated economy was shunted aside during his lifetime as rural romanticism, and his call for a national ethos of personal austerity and nonviolence has proved antithetical to the goals of an aspiring economic and military power."
 By contrast, Gandhi is "given full credit for India's political identity as a tolerant, secular democracy."

 Gandhi's birthday, 2 October, is a national holiday in India, Gandhi Jayanti.
-Gandhi's image also appears on paper currency of all denominations issued by Reserve Bank of India, except for the one rupee note.
+His image also appears on paper currency of all denominations issued by Reserve Bank of India, except for the one rupee note.
 Gandhi's date of death, 30 January, is commemorated as a Martyrs' Day in India.

 There are three temples in India dedicated to Gandhi.
-One is located at Sambalpur in Odisha and the second at Nidaghatta village near Kadur in Chikmagalur district of Karnataka and the third one at Chityal in the district of Nalgonda, Telangana.
+One is located at Sambalpur in Odisha, the second at Nidaghatta village near Kadur in Chikmagalur district of Karnataka, and the third at Chityal in the district of Nalgonda, Telangana.
 The Gandhi Memorial in Kanyakumari resembles central Indian Hindu temples and the Tamukkam or Summer Palace in Madurai now houses the Mahatma Gandhi Museum.

 Descendants

 Gandhi's children and grandchildren live in India and other countries.
 Grandson Rajmohan Gandhi is a professor in Illinois and an author of Gandhi's biography titled Mohandas, while another, Tarun Gandhi, has authored several authoritative books on his grandfather.
-Another grandson, Kanu Ramdas Gandhi (the son of Gandhi's third son Ramdas), was found living in an old age home in Delhi despite having taught earlier in the United States.
+Another grandson, Kanu Ramdas Gandhi (the son of Gandhi's third son Ramdas), was found living at an old age home in Delhi despite having taught earlier in the United States.